-A: The EA IND request must be submitted to the FDA before the RFA application is submitted.
-Based on the FDA expanded access review timeline, it is anticipated that the EA IND will be authorized prior to award, and that the expanded access research study funded through the RFA will begin shortly after the time of award.
+A: The EA IND request should be submitted to the FDA on or before the date the RFA application is submitted.
+Based on the FDA expanded access review timeline, it is anticipated that the EA IND will be authorized prior to award, and that the expanded access research study funded through the RFA will begin at or shortly after the time of award.
+Start-up activities preceding initiation of the expanded access study are allowable under RFA funding with sufficient justification.